 No company email

 I love Gmail, and my first ever email was a Hotmail account, which I no longer use.
-However, when it comes to outreach, if someone, on behalf of a brand, is using an email not even remotely associated to the business supposedly interested in working with you, that’s because such a company doesn’t exist.
+However, when it comes to outreach, if someone, on behalf of a brand, is using an email not even remotely associated with the business supposedly interested in working with you, that’s because such a company doesn’t exist.
 Run.
 And run fast.

 Do your research